Expert: Childhood good behavior game leads to lower rates of self destructive behavior later in life

 Gray, who has more than a decade of experience in his position, said attendance increased and the need for disciplinary action decreased after they implemented the program.
 Overall, the school has been a happier and more inviting place, he said.

-The program breaks down to about $400 per teacher, which includes materials needed.
+The program breaks down to about $400 per teacher, which includes material needed.
 Ultimately, it’s about $23 per student, Junkins said.
-Comparatively, teachers are seeing increased productivity throughout the day because of fewer class distractions.
+Comparatively, teachers are seeing increased productivity throughout the day because of less class distributions

 Junkins called it a mental vaccination that will last a lifetime.